MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Introduction

 Therefore, training LLMs on long-context inputs via continued pretraining or supervised finetuning has become a vital trend to extend LLMs' context window lengths \cite{liu2024deepseek-v3, yang2025qwen1M, grattafiori2024llama3, gao2024prolong}.
 However, the quadratic complexity of attention computation with respect to input sequence length can result in overwhelming computational costs when the sequence length scales up.
-As shown in Fig.~\ref{sfig:lat_scaling}, when the context exceeds 300K tokens, attention's forward and backward passes account for over 90\% of training costs.
-Prior work~\cite{liu2024deepseek-v3,yang2025qwen1M} (e.g., DeepSeek-V3) also reports that training on 20B tokens and 128K context windows consumes $\sim$5\% of the total pretraining resources—this fraction can continue to increase with longer target context length and larger datasets.
+As shown in Fig.~\ref{sfig:lat_scaling}, when the context exceeds 300K tokens, attention's forward and backward passes account for over 90\% of \emph{per-layer computation time}.
+Separately, prior work~\cite{liu2024deepseek-v3,yang2025qwen1M} (e.g., DeepSeek-V3) reports that the long-context extension \emph{training phase} alone (training on 20B tokens with 128K context windows) consumes $\sim$5\% of total pretraining GPU resources, a fraction that grows further with longer target context length and larger datasets.

 Prior work has shown that attention matrices exhibit strong dynamic sparsity, motivating the development of dynamic sparse attention methods~\cite{tang2024quest, jiang2024minference, lai2025flexprefill, ribar2023sparq} to reduce the cost of long-context processing.
-However, most existing approaches are limited to the inference stage.
 Recently, NSA~\cite{yuan2025nsa} and MoBA~\cite{lu2025moba} extended dynamic sparse attention to the pretraining phase, achieving significant efficiency gains with minimal accuracy loss.
-Nevertheless, scaling dynamic sparse attention to distributed training (i.e. Context Parallel~\cite{liu2024ring-attention}) remains challenging, due to the worker- and step-level imbalance (\S\ref{subsec:imbalanced}), which results in actual latency speedups falling far short of their theoretical potential.
+To scale long-context training across distributed clusters, Context Parallel~\cite{liu2024ring-attention} has become a vital approach to partition the activation along the sequence dimension across workers, enabling efficient memory and computation scaling.
+Nevertheless, integrating dynamic sparsity into Context Parallel remains challenging, due to the worker- and step-level imbalance (\S\ref{subsec:imbalanced}), which results in actual latency speedups falling far short of their theoretical potential.

 The key to reducing training latency for long-context LLMs in distributed settings is to evenly distribute activated computations across workers and steps.

 Building on this insight, we propose \textbf{\method{}}, a technique that enables linear scaling of dynamic sparse attention in distributed settings, significantly accelerating the training of long-context LLMs. \method{} is an algorithm–system co-design framework that integrates a training-oriented sparse attention algorithm with a sparsity-aware context parallelism strategy.
 First, we empirically observe and theoretically validate that attention weights with RoPE exhibit a distinctive Vertical-Slash locality pattern (\S\ref{subsec:sparse_pattern}).
 Leveraging this, we introduce an online approximate sparse budget mechanism to dynamically adapt the sparsity pattern during training (\S\ref{subsec:dynamic_sparse_training_pattern}).
 Second, \method{} incorporates a block-level balanced sparse ring attention mechanism based on Striped Ring Attention~\cite{brandon2023stripe}, aligning with the observed sparsity structure to achieve worker- and step-level balance (\S\ref{subsec:balanced_sparse_ring}).
 Finally, \method{} employs a Hierarchical Sparse Ring Attention design to further reduce communication overhead in heterogeneous distributed networks (\S\ref{subsec:hierarchical_balanced}).